Function to reconstruct the cell frequencies of \(2 \times 2\) tables based on other summary statistics.

 3. If the chi-square statistic from Pearson's chi-square test of independence is known (which can be specified via the x2i argument), then it can be used to recalculate the phi coefficient and hence again the cell frequencies can be reconstructed.
 However, the chi-square statistic does not carry information about the sign of the phi coefficient.
 Therefore, values specified via the x2i argument can be positive or negative, which allows the specification of the correct sign.
 Also, when using a chi-square statistic as input, it is assumed that it was computed using Yates's correction for continuity (unless correct=FALSE).
 If the chi-square statistic is not known, but its p-value, one can first back-calculate the chi-square statistic using qchisq(<p-value>, df=1, lower.tail=FALSE).

 Typically, the odds ratio, phi coefficient, or chi-square statistic (or its p-value) that can be extracted from a study will be rounded to a certain degree.
 The calculations underlying the function are exact only for unrounded values.
-Rounding can therefore introduce some discrepancies.
+Rounding can therefore introduce some discrepancies between the actual cell frequencies and the reconstructed ones.

 If a marginal total is unknown, then external information needs to be used to ‘guestimate’ the number of individuals that experienced the outcome of interest on this variable.
 Depending on the accuracy of such an estimate, the reconstructed cell frequencies will be more or less accurate and need to be treated with due caution.